Territorial evolution of Mexico: The Seven Constitutional Laws

 Accordingly, the new territorial division was composed of 24 departments.
 That initial territorial composition was regarded as final until 30 June 1838, by law of that date.

-This period created a great political instability that began in regional problems and conflicts between the central entity and the states of the country.
+This period created a great political instability that began with regional problems and conflicts between the central entity and the states of the country.
 Rebellions were raised in several places, among which the following were particularly distinguished: